Gilbert Dussier

-Gilbert Dussier (23 December 1949 – 3 January 1979) was a Luxembourgian footballer who played as a striker.
+Gilbert Dussier (23 December 1949 – 3 January 1979) was a Luxembourgish footballer who played as a striker.

 Club career

 Dussier played overseas for almost all of his career, predominantly in France, but also in Germany.

 He died of leukemia while under contract at Belgian side Thor Waterschei.

 International career

 Dussier won 39 caps for Luxembourg over a period of seven years, and scored nine goals in the process.